California Property Damage Lawsuits Explained

 Steps to Take After Wildfire Damage

-• Keep a detailed record of expenses (temporary housing, repairs)
+• Keep a diary of all communications and expenses

 • Temporary housing and living expenses